arkadi81/react-tutorial/learning_log.md

 by convension - build object destructuring at beginnning of every functional (or otherwise?) component.

 As best as possible, try to avoid mixture output of high and low level components

+Addition - sorting.
+First filter, then sort, then paginate

+note - lodash has a nice sort utility where it takes an array and sorts it by multiple columns and orders, the structure is
+sortColumn: { path, order: "asc" }
+\_.sortBy(originalArray,[paths to sort columns], [orders: asc/dsc])